UX Case Study

 What I'd do differently.

-Luxury UX is restraint
+Luxury UX taught me restraint

 The biggest lesson: premium users don't want more features.
 They want fewer, better ones.
 Every element I removed made the experience feel more luxurious.
+This changed how I think about design in general.